antrea-io/antrea/docs/getting-started.md

 * To enable `CNI` network plugins, `kubelet` should be started with the `--network-plugin=cni` flag.

+* To enable masquerading of traffic for Service cluster IP via iptables, `kube-proxy` should be started with the `--cluster-cidr=<CIDR Range for Pods>` flag.

 As for OVS, when using the built-in kernel module, kernel version >= 4.4 is required.
 On the other hand, when building it from OVS sources, OVS version >= 2.6.0 is required.